 They were almost at the drop-off point, when Dre steered his Jeep out of the line of cars and made a hasty U-turn in the middle of the street.

 “Nope.”
-Dre pulled to a stop along the curb across the street.
+Dre pulled to a stop along the curb.
 “I’m walking you inside.
-I want you to show me the kids who’re messing with you.”
+I want you to show me who’s messing with you.”

-Bailey flopped back against the seat, her lips puckering into a stiff pout.
+Bailey slumped back against the seat, her lips protruding into a pout.
 “That’ll just make it worse.”

 Turning off the engine, Dre hopped out and jogged around to open the back door.
 “Let’s go.”

 He took Bailey’s hand as they stepped into the crosswalk.
 The closer they got to the school doors, the slower Bailey walked.
-By the time they reached the entrance, Dre felt like he was tugging a sixty-pound bag of potatoes behind him.
+By the time they reached the entrance, Dre felt like he was tugging a sixty-pound bag of potatoes.

-“Please, Uncle Dre,” Bailey whispered in a panic, glancing all around.
+“Please, Uncle Dre,” Bailey whispered, glancing all around.
 “Please don’t make me go!”
 Her tiny hand clutched two of his fingers.

-Dre took Bailey off to the side, squatted until they were at eye level, and caressed her shoulders.
+Dre led Bailey off to the side, squatted until they were at eye level, and caressed her shoulders.